 Graduate Student Dissertation Research Travel Award

-Northwestern doctoral students doing fieldwork outside the United States contributing to their dissertations on comparative and international topics relevant to important contemporary political, economic, and social issues are eligible for the Graduate Student Dissertation Research Award.
+Northwestern doctoral students doing fieldwork outside the United States contributing to their dissertations addressing one or more Sustainable Development Goal are eligible for the Graduate Student Dissertation Research Award.

 Funds are also available for projects on modern Turkey through the Keyman Modern Turkish Studies Program, and for projects on the Middle East through the Crown Family Middle East Research Travel fund.
 Interdisciplinary projects and collaborative projects with institutions and researchers in the regions will be given priority.
 Only graduate students who have not received a Keyman or Crown grant in the last two years are eligible.
 To be considered, simply indicate in your application that you would like to be considered for a Keyman and/or Crown grant.